albertattard/java-boot-camp/04 - Testing.md

 }
 ```

-Now we can test the game logic and simulate all the scenarios we need.
+Now we can test the game logic and simulate all the scenarios we need by replacing the `GamePeripherals` with a version we can easily control.

 ```java
 package demo;